siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.97.md

 ### $g54x - $g59c
 Coordinate system offsets are the values used by G54, G55, G56, G57, G58 and G59 commands to define the offsets from the machine (absolute) coordinate system for X,Y,Z,A,B and C. G54-G59 correspond to the Gcode coordinate systems 1-6, respectively.

-By convention G54 is set to no offsets (all zeroes) so it is the same as the machine's absolute coordinate system.
+By convention G54 is often set to no offsets (all zeroes) so it is the same as the machine's absolute coordinate system.
 This is true because the G53 command "move in absolute coordinates" is only in effect for the current Gcode block.
 After that the dynamic model reverts to the coordinate system previously in effect.
 So if you want to say in absolute coordinates you need a persistent machine coordinate system, by convention G54.

 Another convention is to set G55 to your common coordinate system, we set this to be 0,0 in the middle of the table.
 So once you have zeroed issuing g55 g28 will set to this system and position the head in the middle of the table.
 (Note: this can be done on one line of gcode - it does not need to be 2 separate commands).